bcgov/smk-cli/docs/edit-tool.md

 ![About](smk-cli-about.png)

-The About tool contains a `Contents` section, where you can supply HTML Markup content.
-This will then be displayed to the user when they view the about content in the application.
+The About tool contains a `Contents` section, where you can supply HTML markup content.
+This will then be displayed to the user when they view the About content in the application.

 ![About view](about-view.png)